MarkVerbeek91/NeutronCode/README.md

 # NeutronCode
-program that computes the neutronproduction of an IEC reator
+A program that computes the neutron production of an IEC reator